 Worth $10 trillion globally, construction is ripe with opportunity.
 Growth has been waning for decades due to inefficiency, but technology is emerging as a solution to rectify that loss and makeup time.
 My team works with project teams and organizations looking to close the gap on waste and make their contributions invaluable in record time.

 After explaining what market I work in, I typically receive one of two distinct reactions.
 The first is emphatic excitement by people connected to the industry who find the idea of construction technology for field teams fascinating.
 The other is a pacifying head nod that signals that the person I’m talking to is blissfully unaware of the opportunity I have.
-This often sends me into a marketing-focused chat where I do my best to pepper in new, buzz-worthy marketing strategies to hint that I’m an industry veteran, excited to bring more than just the Ps of marketing into play.
+This often sends me into a marketing-focused chat where I do my best to pepper in new, buzz-worthy strategies, like influencer marketing or local SEO, to hint that I’m an industry veteran, excited to bring more than just the Ps of marketing into play.
 What I’ve figured out is that because I work in such a robust but neglected category, and I have a unique opportunity.

 Marketing in an industry like construction is similar to so many other underrated industries.
 As consumers, we tend to focus on CPG, higher education, pharma, and even consumer-facing tech like social media—you know, the things that take a front-row seat in our everyday lives.
 However, it’s the uniqueness of my industry that makes my job that much more exciting (and challenging at the same time).